BENT

 Bent is a seminal work by American playwright Martin Sherman that explores the harrowing persecution of gay men in Nazi Germany.
-It is widely credited with bringing the historical reality of the "Pink Triangle" to the forefront of public consciousness.
+It is widely credited with bringing the historical reality of the "Pink Triangle" to the forefront of public consciousness, detailing a chapter of history that was long suppressed.

 The Story & Historical Context

-The narrative begins in 1934 Berlin during the Night of the Long Knives, when Hitler consolidated power by purging the SA, including many high-ranking gay officials.
+The narrative begins in 1934 Berlin during the Night of the Long Knives, a pivotal moment when Hitler consolidated power by purging the SA, including many high-ranking gay officials.

 • The Protagonist: Max is a hedonistic man who, after a night of debauchery, is forced to flee with his partner, Rudy.
-To survive Dachau, he chooses to wear a Yellow Star rather than a Pink Triangle.
+To survive Dachau, he makes the agonizing choice to wear a Yellow Star rather than a Pink Triangle, believing it offers a slightly better chance of survival.

-• The Themes: The core is Max’s relationship with another prisoner, Horst.
-Their connection culminates in a famous scene where they "make love" through words alone while standing perfectly still under guard supervision.
+• The Themes: The core of the play is Max’s relationship with another prisoner, Horst.
+Their connection culminates in a famous, transcendent scene where they "make love" through words alone while standing perfectly still under strict guard supervision, proving the resilience of the human spirit.

 Max Clive Owen A raw, breakout performance.